cirosantilli/latex-cheat/README.md

 You must then parse that output to get the value you want.

-POSIX sh example of how to parse to get the page:
+POSIX `sh` example of how to parse to get the page:

     SYNCTEX_OUT="`synctex "$LINE:$COLUMN:$TEX_FILE" -o "$PDF_FILE"`"
     echo "SYNCTEX_OUT" | awk -F: '$1 ~/Page/ { print $2; exit }

+Okular can call SyncTeX and parse it's output for you if you give it a special input path of the form:

+    okular --unique '/path/to/main.pdf#src:123/path/to/main.tex'

+where `123` is the current line number.

 ### blatexml

 Convert LaTeX to MathML.

-### latexmk

-Perl script that runs `latex` and `bibtex` the right number of times to get references right.

-Implication: the default CLI interface is horrible, and does not do that for you.

-This script is a life saver.
-Use it.

-Make DIV:

-    latexmk a.tex

-Make PDF:

-    latexmk -pdf a.tex

-Clean all temporary files like `.aux` and `.log`, but not output files like `.pdf` or `.div`:

-    latexmk -c

-Same as `-c`, but also remove output files:

-    latexmk -C

 ## HTML output